hugoKs3/plugin-jazpar/docs/en_US/index.md

 # Potential issues

 From time to time, a captccha might be required to connect to the website.
-It will be mentioned in the plugin's logs.
+It will be mentioned in the plugin's logs and the plugin will react depending on the plugin's configuration you defined.
 In this case, you need to connect to the website "manually" and resolve the captcha.

 # Remarks